 What — please tell me — is a HENRY?
 The catchy term stands for "High Earners, Not Rich Yet."
-It was introduced by Fortune Magazine back in 2003 and, in my experience, its optimistic vibe really resonates with people.
+It was introduced by Fortune Magazine back in 2003 and, in our experience, its optimistic vibe really resonates with people.
 We may even know a HENRY, recognize ourselves as one or are happy to report we are former HENRYs on our way to a better financial future.

 From time to time HENRYs enter our office frustrated by the lack of money in their investment accounts.
 It just doesn't make sense to them that they are making $250,000+ and yet they still have no real money to their name.
 What they do have are a lot of things and a lot of stuff.
 And, by the time we see them, HENRYs often are more than a little embarrassed at how much they've spent on their toys.

 HENRYs, we don't judge you!
 You don't need to hide that third car in the garage from us.
-In fact, the more honest you are, the more we can help you enjoy the fruits of your labors and take steps to secure your financial future.
+In fact, the more honest you are, the more we can help you enjoy the fruits of your labors and take steps to help you secure your financial future.

 HENRYs are all ages.
 And they all have one thing in common: they are acutely vulnerable to the financial risks that can come with disability, death, or divorce.
 Younger HENRYs have the added risk of inexperience.
 They don't know what they don't know, innocent to the fact that good fortunes can change on a dime.
 Older HENRYs have more experience, but time is ticking for them.
 For years they've told themselves, "One day, when I make more money, I will start saving."
 Before they know it, they're 60 years old and have made no progress building their nest egg.